pagkly/Zed/Investopedia3/Schedule 13D.md

 If there are any material changes to the information filed in Schedule 13D, the beneficial owners must amend their Schedule 13D within two days.
 A material change includes any increase or decrease of at least 1% in the percentage of the class of securities held by the beneficial owner.

-Most Schedule 13D filings are available for viewing in the SEC's [EDGAR database](https://www.investopedia.com/terms/e/edgar.asp).
+Most Schedule 13D filings are available for viewing in the SEC's [[EDGAR database]](https://www.investopedia.com/terms/e/edgar.asp).
 The database presents Form 13D as “SC 13D–General statement of acquisition of beneficial ownership.”
 Any amended form is denoted as SC 13D/A.

 ## Real World Example of Schedule 13D